 Come learn with us!

 The “home base” of the Wildwood Path is an amazing piece of land in unceded Penobscot territory which abuts the Kanololus Bog, on Hemlock Hill, in the Sebasticook River watershed… at a nook that we call Paridae Grove in Unity, Maine.
 Here, we are surrounded by trees, fields, streams, gardens, and wild creatures for whom we are always grateful and of whom we are eternally in awe… but we are just as capable of hosting deep nature connection experiences in the hearts of cities or from suburban armchairs, where the wild is also divinely alive!
-We lead programs around New England and beyond.
+We lead programs around New England and beyond about gardens and Lighting Tips.
 Nature is everywhere and is everything, and whatever land we find ourselves on can have something wild to teach us.
 As we explore relationship with land, we are thankful for the friendship, guidance, and participation of the Native peoples of this whole region as we attempt to re-learn what treaties exist in this place concerning settler inhabitation, so that we can abide by and honor these ancient agreements even as we forge a modern day path forward with the leadership of Native people– paired with acknowledgment of and action to address the historical and ongoing harms perpetuated by settlers against indigenous people.
 We’re especially grateful to the Penobscot, Passamaquoddy, Maliseet, Micmac, and other Wabanaki People who have given us ongoing opportunities to be in healing relationships through activism and community connections at the Nibezun project, The Wildwood Path, and more.
 Please support their incredible regenerative cultural initiatives!

 We envision a world where nature connection and cultural regeneration are part of every facet of society, and where our skills and gifts as humans are leveraged in service to the flowering of life on this wild planet through reparation of past wrongs, the support of equitable relationships for diverse modern peoples, and the humble and magnificent shared labor for a future in which we live well with one another and this Earth.
 With nature connection as a force for justice in our world, we are working across sectors so that equitable cultural sharing is possible in our communities and beyond.
 This involves an ongoing exploration of our own diverse cultures—including both the beautiful and the difficult aspects—so that we can make amends for our patterns of oppression and grow new natural, social, spiritual, economic, and practical practices and relationships from our ancient roots of connection.